General Relativistic Radiation Magnetohydrodynamic Simulations of Thin Magnetically Arrested Disks: Discussion

-We have also carried out initial analyses of the stability of our thin disk and in all simulations we have found that our thin disk in the MAD state has been supplied with a large amount of magnetic flux which produced a strong magnetic pressure that was able to support the disk against the collapse due to radiative loses.
+We have also carried out initial analyses of the stability of our thin disk and in all simulations we have found that our thin disk in the MAD state has been supplied with a large amount of magnetic flux which produced a strong magnetic pressure that was able to support the disk against the collapse due to radiative loses. \citet{Sadowski16c} through simulation in the SANE state found that stability was only reached in a configuration for the magnetic that is quadrupolar while in the dipole case the disk has collapsed.
+Our findings shows that a dipole configuration in the MAD state provided magnetic pressure strong enough to kept the disk stable.

-In a future study we will evolve our simulation RADvHR much longer in order to study the jet power and check if the absorption in the south direction will increase and also include different opacities like that used by \citep{Jiang16,McKinney16} to study how they affect the jet power and the disk stability in order to be able to do better comparisons.
+In a future study we will evolve our simulation RADvHR much longer in order to study the jet power, if the MAD state is reached further out, check if the absorption in the south direction will increase and also include different opacities like that used by \citet{Jiang16,McKinney16} to study how these opacities could affect the jet power, the build up of the MAD state and whether or not they have some effect in the disk stability.